Héctor García (Dominican Republic boxer): García vs. Gutiérrez

 García was expected to challenge the reigning WBA super featherweight champion Roger Gutiérrez on July 10, 2022, at the Poliedro de Caracas in Caracas, Venezuela.
 The fight was later postponed, as the promoters were unable to organize a bout in Venezuela.
 The WBA ordered both sides to renegotiate terms to avoid the fight heading to a purse bid hearing.
 The pair came to terms and rescheduled the fight for August 20.
 The bout took place on the Adrien Broner and Omar Figueroa Jr. undercard.
 García fought behind his jab for the first eight rounds of the bout, which kept his opponent relatively inactive.
 Although Gutiérrez picked up the pace in the ninth round, García had already built up a significant lead and won the fight by unanimous decision.
 Two judges scored the fight 117–111 in his favor, while the third judge scored the fight 118–110 for García.

 García vs. Davis

-García faced three weight world champion Gervonta Davis in a lightweight bout at the at Capital One Arena in Washington, D.C. on January 7, 2023.
+García faced three weight world champion Gervonta Davis in a lightweight bout at the Capital One Arena in Washington, D.C., on January 7, 2023.
 The fight was a closely-contested affair, until Davis landed a flush straight left early in the eighth round.
 Soon after, a fight broke out in the crowd at ringside with 2 minutes and 8 seconds left in the eighth round, causing the fight to be temporarily halted.
 When the action was resumed, Davis found success again with his left hand, visibly hurting García.
 The latter was disoriented after retreating to his stool in his corner, complaining about his eyesight.
-The fight was stopped, with Davis winning via eighth-round corner retirement.
-Marking this the first loss of Garcia's career.
+The fight was stopped, with Davis winning via eighth-round corner retirement, marking the first loss of Garcia's career.

+García vs. Roach

+On March 20, 2023, García was ordered by the WBA to make a mandatory title defense against the number-one ranked contender Lamont Roach Jr. A purse bid was called for May 25, which was won by García's TGB Promotions with a bid of $351,000.

+Retirement

+In August 2025, Garcia announced his retirement from boxing via social media.
+He concluded his career with a record of 16 wins, 2 losses, and 10 knockouts.